MicrosoftDocs/power-platform/power-platform/alm/solution-layers-alm.md

 that only model-driven app, form, and site map component types will be merged.
 All other components use "top level wins" behavior.

-### Stacked behavior
+### "Top wins" behavior

-With the exception of the model-driven app, form, and site map components, other solution components use a stacked or "top wins" behavior that determines how the component will behave at app runtime.
+With the exception of the model-driven app, form, and site map components, other solution components use a "top wins" behavior where the layer that resides at the top determines how the component works at app runtime.
 A top layer can be introduced by a staged (pending) upgrade.
-Also, remember that unmanaged customizations reside at the top layer for a component and subsequently define the runtime behavior of that component.
+Also, remember that unmanaged customizations always reside at the top layer for a component.
 In most situations you don't want unmanaged customizations determining the behavior of your components.
 More information: [Remove an unmanaged layer](/powerapps/maker/data-platform/solution-layers#remove-an-unmanaged-layer)

 #### Active layer introduced by a pending upgrade